Daniel-Rud/fgwqsr/paper.md

                       verbose = T,
                       cores = cores)
 ```
 Results can be examined using `summary(fgwqsr_model)`, which provides parameter estimates for group effects, group weights, and statistical tests for both group and single-constituent effects.
+Forest plots for both group effects and single constituent effects can be plotted using `plot(fgwqsr_model)`.

 An optional tuning parameter, `zero_threshold_cutoff`, is used in the non-regular statistical testing procedure.
 This parameter determines how often near-boundary estimates are assigned a boundary cone in the constrained multivariate normal Monte Carlo inference procedure.
 A default value of 0.5 has been shown to perform well across various scenarios, though reasonable values range from [0.05, 0.5].
 More details are provided in @fgwqsr.